ChrisG-TD/cg_new/_posts/2025-08-26-The-Evaluation-Mindset-Designing-for-Model-Testing.md

 pin: false
 categories: [Prompt Complexity]
 description: Why prompt evaluation is as critical as generation.
 This section introduces levels of difficulty, failure design, YAML contracts, reproducibility scaffolds, and evaluation goals for structured LLM testing.
-tags: [promptEngineering, AItools, devlog, testing, promptEvaluation, structuredPrompts]
+tags: [devlog, promptEngineering, AItools, devlog, testing, promptEvaluation, structuredPrompts]
 ---

-# Section 3: The Evaluation Mindset, Designing for Model Testing
+# Post 3: The Evaluation Mindset, Designing for Model Testing

 Creating prompts is only half the battle.
 The real work starts when you use those prompts to **test large language models consistently** across versions, architectures, domains, and production scenarios.